All Episodes

 Who knows what?

-We've got as of now one indictment.
+We've got, as of now, one indictment.

 Now, there could be others.

-There could be some surprises here, but as of based on what the best speculation, the best speculation at this point, we got one indictment on scooter libby, not for perjury, but for lying to investigators.
+But based on what the best speculation, the best speculation at this point, we got one indictment on Scooter Libby, not for perjury, but for lying to investigators.

 There's a difference between the two.

-Uh perjury before the grand jury is one thing.
+Perjury before the grand jury is one thing.

-But after after two years of investigating who outed this brave, courageous babe at the CIA, Valerie Plame, we've got apparently this.
+But after two years of investigating who outed this brave, courageous babe at the CIA, Valerie Plame, we've got apparently this.

-You find the independent counsel we're not gonna indict this man, he's the highest official in the U.S. government.
+You find the independent counsel has, we're not going to indict this man.

 It would just be a problem.